Data types in Power Query

 In the Change column type with locale dialog box, you select the data type that you want to set, but you also select which locale to use, which in this case needs to be English (United Kingdom).

-Using this locale, Power Query will be able to interpret values correctly and convert those values to the right data type.
+When you use this locale, Power Query can interpret values correctly and convert those values to the right data type.

-Final table after using locale, with the dates in the Date column set to US format of month, then day, then year.
+Screenshot of the final table after using locale, with the dates in the Date column set to US format.

 To verify final date values

-The formatting of the values is driven by the globalization value.
+The globalization value drives the formatting of the date values.
 If you have any doubts about the value displayed by Power Query, you can verify the conversion of date values by adding new columns for the day, month, and year from the value.
-To do this, select the Date column and go to the Add column tab on the ribbon.
-In the Date and time column group, you'll see the options for a date column.
+To add these new columns, select the Date column and go to the Add column tab on the ribbon.
+In the Date and time column group, the options for a date column are displayed.

 From here, you can extract parts of the date value, such as the year number, the month number, the day number, or even more columns extracted from the Date column.

-By using these columns, you can verify that your date value has been converted correctly.
+By using these columns, you can verify that your date value is converted correctly.

 Data type conversion matrix